1. Home

 It is also not uncommon for calves to be mis-roped, where the rope lassoes a part of the body, and not the neck; this may include the rope lassoing the calf’s head, across their eyes and nose or around their legs.
 These incidents can cause bruising and abrasions, as well as posing a serious risk of causing bone fractures to the calf.
 Under current rodeo rules, competitors are generally not disqualified for mis-roping calves but are permitted to continue with the event.
 Thus, there is no penalty for competitors who do not complete the task properly and cause distress and potential injury to calves.
 When a calf is mis-roped, immediate assistance by arena officials to the competitor to remove the rope from the calf as quickly as possible would reduce risks to the calf.

-The following video footage of calf roping has been provided with permission and shows ‘white eye’, bellowing and tongue lolling, which demonstrates the pain and/or fear experienced by these young vulnerable animals.
+The following video footage of calf roping has been provided with permission and shows ‘eye white’, bellowing, mouth gaping and tongue lolling, which demonstrates the pain and/or fear experienced by these young vulnerable animals.
 Warning: this footage is graphic.

-A recent study by the University of Sydney analysed video footage which identified behaviours commonly associated with signs of fear and distress displayed by calves being roped [2].
+A study by the University of Sydney, published in 2023, analysed video footage which identified behaviours commonly associated with signs of fear and distress displayed by calves being roped [2].
 Calves tried to escape the horse and rider as well as resisting being caught and restrained, and struggled to get up even when their legs were tied.
-Bellowing was evident when calves were lassoed and caught.
+Bellowing was also evident when calves were lassoed and caught.

 A previous study of 30 rodeo calves also showed increased stress hormone levels in calves, including those who had been chased but not successfully lassoed, compared to levels in calves who were present but not used for roping [4].